Related Article: CBTC Implementation: A review

 Finally, the wayside controllers transmit data to and from Central Control, the Man-Machine interface located within the Train Operations Control Centre.
 Operators can monitor the track status and train positions, and adjust headways, schedules and train routeings where necessary.
 The system can also support running trains to a prescribed timetable or train interval as part of the ATS feature.
-Due to the large amount of time-critical data transmitted between Wayside Controllers and Central Control, fibre-optic cables are used.
+Fibre-optic cables are used to transmit large amounts of time-critical data between Wayside Controllers and Central Control.

 Advantages of CBTC

-The CBTC system uses existing track space more efficiently, safely reducing the space between trains, making room for additional services.
-On the North South Line and East West Line, the CBTC upgrade brings down waiting times 120 seconds to 100 seconds, allowing for a 20% increase in capacity.
-This will be accompanied by the delivery of 57 new trains (45 C151B and 12 C151C trains) for both lines by 2019, greatly reducing peak hour congestion on these lines in the years to come.
+The CBTC system uses existing track space more efficiently, safely reducing the space between trains, and hence making room for additional trains on the same line.
+On the North South Line and East West Line, the CBTC upgrade brought down waiting times 120 seconds to 100 seconds, allowing for a 20% increase in capacity.
+This was accompanied by the delivery of 57 new trains (45 C151B and 12 C151C trains) for both lines scheduled for 2019, greatly reducing peak hour congestion on these lines in the years to come.

 Additionally, the CBTC system can support Unattended Train Operation (UTO), which is used on the North East Line, Circle Line and Downtown Line and do not require an operator on board, although rail operators SBS Transit and SMRT Trains elect to keep a train attendant onboard in the event of a disruption.

-On the North South Line and East West Line, trains on fixed-block signalling use Semi-automatic Train Operation (STO), with the driver closing the doors at every station and operating the train manually during a disruption.
+Previously on the North South Line and East West Line, trains on fixed-block signalling use Semi-automatic Train Operation (STO), with the driver closing the doors at every station and operating the train manually during a disruption.
 After the CBTC upgrade, both lines will use Driverless Train Operation (DTO), where doors will close automatically.
-The system will not require input from the driver unless in the event of a disruption.
+The system will not require input from the Train Operator unless in the event of a disruption.

 NSEWL Ride Experience